 Add a constraint on bit depth between the input and output to avoid some getting greater and some getter smaller.

-Skip signalling of chroma related syntax elements when the input is of 4:0:0.
+Skip signalling of chroma related syntax elements when the input is of 4:0:0, and require nnpfc_inp_order_idc to be equal to 0 when ChromaFormatIdc is equal to 0.

 Add a constrain to require the presence of chroma components in the NNPF output for colourization.